hannesN/gef4_mindmap_tutorial/com.itemis.gef4.tutorial.doc/src/08_add_undo_redo_buttons.md

 to be able to do that, we need to create a new Policy which listens to key pressed events.

-1. Create class `ShortcutHandlingPolicy`.
+1. Create class `ShortcutHandlingPolicy` and implement the functionality in the `typed`-method.
 2. Add it to the abstract edit parts and the Rootpart.

- Sadly the implementation is dependent on a buggy KeyEvent.
-In the german keyboard layout you have to press CMD-Y to get the event for CMD-Z.